littlejo/cilium-eks-cookbook/install-cilium-eks-api-gateway.md

 # Use case

-* Install cilium on eks clusters with kube-proxy free
+* Install cilium and api gateway on eks clusters
-* ipam mode: eni

 # Requirements